tldr-pages/tldr/contributing-guides/style-guide.md

 ## Imperative Mood

-Example descriptions have to be phrased in imperative mood.
+- Example descriptions have to be phrased in imperative mood.
-For example, use `List all files`, instead of `Listing all files` or `File listing`.
+- For example, use `List all files` instead of `Listing all files` or `File listing`.
-This also applies to all translations by default, unless otherwise specified in the language-specific section below.
+- This also applies to all translations by default unless otherwise specified in the language-specific section below.

 ## Serial Comma

-When declaring a list of 3 or more items, use a [serial comma](https://en.wikipedia.org/wiki/Serial_comma), also known as the Oxford comma, since omitting it can create ambiguity.
+- When declaring a list of 3 or more items, use a [serial comma](https://en.wikipedia.org/wiki/Serial_comma), also known as the Oxford comma, since omitting it can create ambiguity.